GPU Computing

 - The project will be under the guidance of Jan Lemeire.

-- You can work alone or in groups of two/three.
+- You can work alone or in groups of two students.

 - Meet us somewhere halfway the project to discuss your current